-If you like your neighbors, your community, your yard, the parks nearby, the commute, or the school system, you should strongly consider a remodel.
-A remodel gives you the option to change your space without leaving your neighborhood.
-Additionally, this means that there are no moving costs or changes of address.
-Let's face it, no one likes the moving process whatsoever.
+IAs our local community experiences rapid growth, remodeling your home can be the easiest path to getting your dream home.
+Especially if you like your neighbors, community, yard, the parks nearby, the school system, etc. A remodel gives you the option to change your space without leaving your neighborhood.
+Additionally, this means that there is no dream home search, moving costs, or changes of address!
+Let's face it, no one like the moving process.

 Whether or not you have children, this is incredibly important to consider.
 There are most likely a handful of safety issues with your home that should be addressed, but you have no idea where to start.
-The issues can range from some mold spores to electrical issues.
-With your house, it is imperative that you are willing to put in the money on the front end of an issue, so that you are not regretting it on the back end.
+The issues can range from mold spores to electrical issues.
+With your house, it is imperative that you are willing to put in the money on the front end of an issue so that you are not regretting it on the back end.
 Do the wise thing, and renovate areas that are troublesome now-that way, you don't have to pay more later.

-Whether you are a new empty-nester, or you are preparing for your senior years, this is your golden opportunity to upgrade your residence.
-You have the ability to re-purpose space, create the open concept you have always dreamt of, or craft your forever home.
+Whether you're anew empty-nester, preparing for your senior years, or your parents are getting to their golden years and looking to nest with you, this is your golden opportunity to upgrade your residence.
+You have the ability to repurpose your space, create the open concept you have always wanted, or craft your forever home.
 A renovation allows you to create a space where your family and friends can gather together for a meal or stay for the weekend.

-In your home, there are possibly aspects that you wish were different.
-For example, you may wish that your sink was larger, or your washing machine and dryer were in the house rather than the garage.
+In your home, there are possible aspects that you wish were different.
+For example, you may wish that your sink was larger, or that your washing machine and dryer were in the house rather than the garage.
 There are potential upgrades that would make your life much easier in the long run.
 Why not renovate your home now, and reap the rewards for years to come?

 You want a beautiful home-everyone does.
 You want a home that you can be proud of.
 You don't need to move to achieve that dream.
-You can keep the same house that you made a home, while upgrading it so that it transforms to exactly what you envisioned.
+You can keep the same house that you made a home while upgrading it so that it transforms into exactly what you envisioned.
 You need a contractor that is willing to work with you to bring your vision to life throughout the process!